 The Golden Microphone Award: I'll give Dick Stockton and Brian Baldinger a pass on this game.
 I don't think anyone could have made the first three quarters of this game interesting.

 Random Notes: Kelly Jennings make a great defensive

 play on the Panthers second drive of the game that prevented a touchdown.

+Deon Grant and Marcus Trufant had double coverage downfield on a flea-flicker.
 Either it was heady football or great closing speed.
 In any case, they were there and prevented a big gain.